Nothing Left to Do But Cry: Filming

-Benigni and Troisi in an interview said that the scene of the customs pass was shot over and over again because the two were unable to remain serious.
-The two comedians, halfway through the film, had shot so much superfluous material that they were forced to erase some episodes, such as the one that should have their common friend Marco Messeri in the role of Savonarola.
-The scene in which Benigni and Troisi write the letter to Girolamo Savonarola is a tribute to the scene of the film Toto, Peppino, and the Hussy, in which the protagonists write a letter bewitched for his nephew's girlfriend.
-During registration in the Umbrian countryside a joke was made to Carlo Monni (Vitellozzo in the film).
-Benigni and Troisi made him pronounce scurrilous things about Amanda Sandrelli's mother, Stefania, an actress then in vogue.
-Amanda, who had listened to the two, went to Carlo Monni's camper and gave him a slap.
+Benigni and Troisi said in an interview that the notorious customs scene was shot over and over again because the two were unable to remain serious.
+The two comedians, halfway through the film, had shot so much superfluous material that they were forced to erase some episodes, such as one that should have had their mutual friend Marco Messeri in the role of Savonarola.

+The scene in which Benigni and Troisi write the letter to Girolamo Savonarola is a tribute to a scene of the film Toto, Peppino, and the Hussy, in which the protagonists write a perplexing letter to their nephew's girlfriend.

+During filming in the Umbrian countryside Benigni and Troisi pranked Carlo Monni (Vitellozzo in the film), making him pronounce scurrilous things about Amanda Sandrelli's mother, Stefania, also a famous actress.
+Amanda, who had heard everything, went to Carlo Monni's camper and gave him a slap.

 Places

-Some scenes from the film were shot at the Bracciano hospital and at the Capranica Scalo station, where the level crossing of the film's beginning is located.
-The custom scene was shot in Paliano, inside the La Selva Nature Reserve.
-So also the final scene with a Group 400-type locomotive of the Ferrovie Calabro Lucane.
-The scene of the meeting with Leonardo da Vinci has filmed on the banks of the Pellicone pond, near Vulci, in the Lazio Maremma, inside the Etruscan archaeological area of the same name.
-The path that leads to the lake presents a sign with the photos of these films, testifying the place as a film set.
-The beach scene was shot in Cala di Forno—in the comune (municipality) of Magliano in Toscana, Tuscany.
+Some scenes were shot at the Bracciano hospital and at the Capranica Scalo train station, where the level crossing from the film's beginning is located.
+The scene of the meeting with Leonardo da Vinci was filmed on the banks of the Pellicone pond, near Vulci, in the Maremma, inside the Etruscan archaeological area of the same name.
+The beach scene was shot in Cala di Forno, in the comune (municipality) of Magliano in Toscana, Tuscany.